AdobeDocs/marketo.en/help/marketo/getting-started/quick-wins/drip-drip-nurture.md

 ## Step 4: Activate Stream Content {#step-activate-stream-content}

-1. Activate all content at once by clicking on the stream gear icon, then click&nbsp; **Activate all content** .
+1. Activate all content at once by clicking on the stream gear icon, then click  **Activate all content** .

    ![](assets/image2014-9-24-12-3a48-3a28.png)